Jotaro-Kujo0/Void_OS-Cyber-B.O.Y-edition-/README.md

 The OS architecture, UI framework, and application lifecycles are fully implemented in software.
 Its far from finished but gives the basic idea (hopefully)

+##HARDWARE
+I meant VoidOS to be compatiable with most builds but right now its designed specifically for a rasberry pi 5 build, The schematic for this project is listed as Cyber.B.O.Y.kicad_sch.

 ## NOTES

 As the OS is in development and is far off from being done, theres a lot of future-planned fuctions that are never used.
 I will implement them in the future versions. if you run a [pio check] on your terminal you will see al the planned funtions.